mpv-player/mpv/DOCS/man/options.rst

     (Default: disabled)

 ``--show-profile=<profile>``
     Show the description and content of a profile.
+Lists all profiles if no parameter is provided.

 ``--use-filedir-conf``
     Look for a file-specific configuration file in the same directory as the